 - A Call to Arms — 1999, takes place about five years after the end of the series (excluding its Distant Finale).
 Serves as a lead-in to Crusade.

 - The Legend of the Rangers: To Live and Die in Starlight — 2002 Made-for-TV Movie telling the story of a Ranger ship.
 This was actually intended to lead into a third B5 series, but it didn't pan out due to the movie airing at the same time as the NFL Divisional Championship.

 - The Lost Tales: Voices in the Dark — 2007 Direct-to-Video interquel which was intended to be the first of a series of new DTV stories.
-It didn't pan out either despite some degree of commercial success.
+This one didn't pan out, either, despite some degree of commercial success.